Key Take Aways

 Japan: Supplying Factory Automation Products to the World

-Japan is an undisputed leader in the production of robots and factory automation systems.
-Five of the Top 10 producers are Japanese and between them, they have almost 30% of the market worldwide.1 Japan’s current leadership in robotics was built on a long history of technological leadership in manufacturing, and today Japanese automation companies are benefiting from strong growth in demand for their products.
+Japan is a global leader in the production of robots and factory automation systems.
+Five of the top 10 global producers are Japanese and among them, they have an estimated 30% market share worldwide.1 Japan’s current leadership in robotics was built on a long history of technological leadership in manufacturing, and today Japanese automation companies are benefiting from strong growth in demand for their products.

 Growing Global Demand for Robotics and Automation Systems

-Worldwide sales of industrial robots have grown six-fold in less than a decade, rising from 60,000 in 2009 to 387,000 in 2017.1 Asia is by far the largest end-market for factory automation products.
-In 2017, Asia accounted for 70% of the purchases of industrial robots, led by China, which accounted for 37%.3 The forecast is for continued growth.
-According to Tractica, an AI and robotics consulting firm, the global robotics market is expected to reach $237 billion by 2022, up almost four-fold from an estimated $60 billion in 2018.
+Worldwide sales of industrial robots have grown six-fold in a decade, rising from 60,000 in 2009 to 373,000 units in 2019.
+As shown in the chart below, 2019 was the third highest sales volume ever recorded.3 Asia is by far the largest end-market for factory automation products.
+In 2019, Asia accounted for nearly 70% of the purchases of industrial robots, led by China, which accounted for 21%.
+In addition, India has begun to invest in industrial robotics and has doubled the number of units operating within its factories over the last five years.
+According to Omdia, an artificial intelligence and robotics consulting firm, the global robotics market, including both industrial and non-industrial segments, is estimated to reach $248.5 billion by 2025, a five-fold increase from the $48.9 billion in 2019.

 Companies in many different industries are using factory automation to transform their businesses.
-At one Fanuc plant in Oshino, Japan, industrial robots produce industrial robots, supervised by a staff of only four workers per shift.
-In a Philips plant producing electric razors in the Netherlands, robots outnumber the production workers by more than 14 to 1.4 U.S. banking giant Citigroup has reported that branch staff may be reduced by 30% by 2025 as a result of automation.5 Automation usage is forecast to continue rising, and The Boston Consulting Group (BCG) predicts that China, Japan, and the U.S. will rely on robots for approximately 45% of tasks by 2025, versus a current global average of 10%.6
+At one Fanuc plant in Oshino, Japan, the use of automated manufacturing to produce the next generation of industrial robots has allowed the company to reduce its human staff to only four individuals per shift.
+In a Philips plant producing electric razors in the Netherlands, robots outnumber the production workers by more than 14 to 1.4

 Japan Inc. is Automating Rapidly